 Why Build a Portable Power Station Yourself?

 When researching the cost of solar generators and other portable power systems, one will find that most of them demand a hefty price.
-In fact, most small units cost somewhere between $300 and $500 dollars, while larger models can run anywhere between $500 to $1000 or even more.
-What's even worse is the fact that at this price range, portable power systems often do not provide the amount of power that the user is needing.
+In fact, most small units cost somewhere between $300 to $500, while larger models can run anywhere between $500 to $1000 or even more.
+What's even worse is the fact that at this price range, portable power systems often do not provide the amount of power that the user needs.

-While the definition of a portable power pack is rather broad, and the term solar generators is even more vague.
+The definition of a portable power pack is rather broad, and the term solar generators is even more vague.
 There are a few key aspects that I believe every portable power pack should have.

-It’s 2022, so USB ports are super important.
-There are simply too many devices that are charged or powered over USB for USB ports to not be included in a portable power pack.
+It’s 2023, so USB ports are super important.
+There are simply too many devices that are charged or powered over USB for USB ports to not be included in a portable power station.
 The good news is that there are plenty of great USB power modules to choose from on Amazon.
 If you are looking for something even smaller than a power station you might want to check out our guide on building a DIY power bank.

-While it's true that portable power packs are useful for things like camping, they are much more useful for emergency situations.
+While it's true that portable power stations are useful for things like camping, they are much more useful for emergencies.
 Whether you are on a camping trip or enduring an emergency, when the sun starts to go down it begins to feel a lot like the 13th century.
 So, it’s important for your portable power pack to have some sort of built-in lighting.